EthicsCodes/hackers-ethic/CoE.md

 ## Eligibility

-Contributing implicitly honors the [Hacker's Assurance](#hackers-accord) and [Ethos](#hackers-ethos).
+Contribution implies a binding commitment to this Code of Ethics, in its entirety.
 Actions which subvert these fundamentals, such as prioritizing orthogonal agendas, engaging in divisive conduct, or squandering project resources are subject to review and potential [remediation](./remediation.md).

 [canon]: https://example.com/list-of-official-spaces
 [owners]: https://example.com/list-of-project-owners